-I blog about the emerging platform Human Media, Google+ Hangouts, Online Hero Tours for veterans, technology, Helpouts and face to face e-commerce I call "see-commerce".
+I blog about Human Media, Storytelling, Virtual Reality, Augmented Reality, Hands-Free Live streaming, Google+ Hangouts, Google Glass, Online Hero Tours for veterans, and face to face e-commerce I call "See-Commerce".
 Can you see me now?

 Dec 17, 2011